Air is removed from the brake system by bleeding the brake pedal, which requires an assistant.

 - 3. Front right brake caliper.

-Remove boot from brake cylinder bleed valve.
-Clean the valve, put a clean hose on it, lower the other end of the hose into a vessel half filled with brake fluid.
+Remove the boot from the brake cylinder air bleed valve.
+Clean the valve, put a clean hose on it, lower the other end of the hose into a container half filled with brake fluid.

-The vessel must be at least 30 cm above the bleed valve.
-This prevents air from entering the brake system through the threads of the bleed valve.
+The container should be positioned at least 30 cm above the bleed valve.
+This prevents air from entering the brake system through the bleed valve thread.

-Assistant "pump up" brake pedal to pressurize the system.
-This is felt by the increased resistance when you press the pedal.
+The assistant "pumps" the brake pedal until pressure is created in the system.
+This is felt by the increased resistance when pressing the pedal.

-When sufficient pressure is generated, press the pedal all the way down and keep your foot on the pedals.
+Once sufficient pressure has been created, press the pedal all the way down and keep your foot on the pedal.

 Open the valve about half a turn.
-Collect the escaping liquid in a container.
-Make sure that the end of the hose is always below the liquid level in the vessel.
+Collect the flowing liquid in a vessel.
+Make sure that the end of the hose is always in the vessel below the liquid level.

-Release the brake pedal and press it about 12 times (pump).
-In this case, the pedal does not resist.
-The brake fluid flows through the hose into a container.
-Hold the brake pedal depressed and have an assistant close the bleed valve.
+Release the brake pedal and press it about 12 times (pump up).
+The pedal does not offer resistance.
+Brake fluid flows through the hose into the container.
+Keep the brake pedal pressed, and have the assistant close the air bleed valve.

 After removing the air, remove the hose and put the boot on the valve.

-Attention: In the process of bleeding from time to time, observe the liquid level in the expansion tank.
-The liquid level must not fall too low, otherwise air will be sucked through the tank.
-Top up with new brake fluid!
+Caution: During the bleeding process, monitor the fluid level in the expansion tank from time to time.
+The fluid level should not drop too low, otherwise air will be sucked in through the tank.
+Top up with new brake fluid only!

 After removing the air, add brake fluid to the expansion tank up to the MAX mark.